Jord-Holt/GuildWars2ServerComparator/README.md

          the app directory out and places it into the parse folder for deployment.
 This is a good way to see what exactly was handed to parse for deployment.
 Refer to this if a deployment seems to have gone backwards.

-node_modules/ - This is simple where all of the installed node modules are contained, many to all of these should be modules
+node_modules/ - This is simply where all of the installed node modules are contained, many to all of these should be modules
                grunt is using in the build process. (grunt-config-copy, grunt-git, etc....)

 parse/ - This is the directory containing all of the relevent code that is deployed to the parse cloud, in this case